 Quitting smoking is notoriously hard, and smokers often try numerous avenues to quit with no success.
 One preliminary research study looked into whether vaping plant-based medicine can assist smokers in reducing cigarette intake, but must be taken in the context of how difficult it is to quit for good.
 Participants in this study were provided with a plant-based medicine vape or a placebo vape and advised to use it when they felt a desire for a cigarette.
 If you are looking for options to help you quit tobacco smoking, there are sites with a range of smoking cessation tools such as Help Me Stop.

 Is vaping safe?

-Whether delivering your medical cannabis through a vape device or quitting smoking cigarettes with nicotine vaping, there are safety considerations to be aware of.
+Whether delivering your plant-based medicine through a vape device or quitting smoking cigarettes with prescription nicotine vaping, there are always safety considerations and risks to be aware of and vaping of any kind can never be called “safe” given the lack of research on vaping long term.
 Vaping is still a novel tool for therapeutic use, with no devices authorised and limited long term safety data.

 Additives such as vitamin E acetate, squalene, synthetic cannabinoids, flavours, thinning agents and carrier oils are dangerous ingredients prohibited in many countries including Australia.

 Improper use of vapes and toxic by-products caused by oxidation of e-liquid or metals in vape devices pose health risks that have yet to be fully understood by researchers.

 For monitored use of prescription plant-based vaping it is essential to have the guidance of your GP or a well-informed doctor.